ariesti/ariesti.github.io/terms/policies.md

 		Privacy Policy
 		</h3>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
 		Your privacy is important to us.
-It is Finger Tip-Top's policy to respect your privacy regarding any information we may collect from you across our website,
+It is Fingertip-Top's policy to respect your privacy regarding any information we may collect from you across our website,
-		<a href="https://fingertip.top">fingertip.top</a>, and other sites we own and operate.
+		<a href="https://fingertip.top" class="text-action-4">fingertip.top</a>, and other sites we own and operate.
 		</p>
                 <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="150">
 		We only ask for personal information when we truly need it to provide a service to you.